nsd9696/stateful-agent/README.md

 # Crawl Google Scholar for papers by lab members
 > Collect papers from vision_research_lab members

+# Stay updated with the lab
+> Check new papers for vision_research_lab

 # Get paper recommendations
 > Recommend 5 papers from the last 30 days related to vision_research_lab